-CountyCare, through our large network of providers, offers behavioral health services to treat mental health and substance use disorders.
+CountyCare, through our large network of providers,

+offers behavioral health services to treat mental health and substance use disorders.
 Behavioral health services are available for children and adult CountyCare members.
 We want to help you stay healthy in mind as well as body.
-To access these services, please call Member Services at 312-864-8200/ 855-444-1661 (toll-free) / 711 (TDD/TTY), select 4 then select 1 for behavioral health.
-You will have an option to transfer to a provider who can see you for your first appointment within seven days.
+To access these services, please call Member Services at 312-864-8200/855-444-1661 (toll-free) / 711 (TDD/TTY).
 Services are available at outpatient, inpatient and residential levels depending on the need of the member.